LinuxBeaver/LinuxBeaver/README.md

 ### 1. Downloading the Plugins

-First, you need to download the GEGL plugins. from the link "Top thirty something GEGL Plugins for Linux and Source Code" which contains over 30 plugins as binaries ready for use but all 70+ plugins as source code only.
+First, you need to download the GEGL plugins.
+The front page contains a link to download all of them.

 ### 2. Installing Required Packages
 Before you can use or compile the plugins, you need to have certain packages installed on your Linux system: